Pedestrian Hit By A Car At A Junction – Who Is At Fault? – Road Traffic Accident Compensation Claims Guide

 If you are making a compensation claim after being hit by a car at a junction, there are certain questions likely to come to mind.
 One of them is potentially along the lines of ‘How much compensation will I receive?’
 The amount of compensation a pedestrian receives if they are hit by a car can vary wildly.
 A lot of different factors have to be taken into account.
 The injuries suffered because of the accident, the severity of them and financial losses created as a direct result are all taken into account.

-The compensation table below demonstrates potential payouts for injuries you may have suffered in your accident.
-The injuries included are ones that can feature in cases involving a pedestrian hit by a car at a junction.
+The compensation table below features compensation brackets for different injuries that you may potentially claim for in a pedestrian accident.
+The various injuries included are ones that could feature in cases involving an incident where a pedestrian is hit by a car at a junction.

 The table focuses on potential payouts to compensate for injuries you’ve received from an RTA.
 These are known as general damages.